akash-network/helm-charts/README.md

 You also need to put a copy of your Provider cert into `provider-cert.pem` in the current directory.

 ### Setup some variables used by the Helm Charts

+Set your KUBECONFIGto the cluster you want to install on.

 ```
 AKASH_ACCOUNT_ADDRESS=  # Your Akash public wallet address